shounakdurham/HotReRAM/README.md

 Note that, the power values in DynPowerCal.pl and LeakPowerCal.pl should be changed while changing your cache parameters/configurations.
 Additionally, the paths for different files also be correctly adjusted/modified while executing HotReRAM in your machine.
 Feel free to make any changes.

-Please do not forget to cite our technical report in the following format: Shounak Chakraborty, Thanasin Bunnam, Jedsada Arunruerk, Sukarn Agarwal, Shengqi Yu, Rishad Shafik, and Magnus Sjalander, "HotReRAM: A Performance-Power-Thermal Simulation Framework for ReRAM based Caches"-- Technical Report, February 2024.
+Please do not forget to cite our paper:
+@ARTICLE{hotreram,
+  author={Chakraborty, Shounak and Bunnam, Thanasin and Arunruerk, Jedsada and Agarwal, Sukarn and Yu, Shengqi and Shafik, Rishad and Själander, Magnus}, journal={IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems}, title={HotReRAM: A Performance-Power–Thermal Simulation Framework for ReRAM-Based Caches}, year={2025}, volume={44}, number={9}, pages={3363-3368}, doi={10.1109/TCAD.2025.3546855}
+}